InnocentCivilian/InterviewTask/README.md

 ## Build project
 run `sam build` in project root directory
 ## Run Tests
-run `go test ./..` after a successful build to run all tests
+run `go test ./..` after a successful build to run all tests (or `go build && go test ./..`).
+* both build and testing stages happen every time a push or merge happens on `master` branch

 ## Code Architecture
 this code tries to follow clean archiecture and groups logic and implemention related to an intedend domain into it's own zone